Background information about Brexit:

 If it is ratified by both parliaments, it will enter into force with a transition period until 31 December 2020, which can be extended once until the end of 2022 at the latest, thus cushioning the impact of Brexit.
 Although the UK would no longer be a member of the EU or represented in EU institutions during this time, it would remain bound to EU regulations.
 Future relations between the EU and the UK would be negotiated during the transition period and enter into force after the end of this period.
 The UK House of Commons has yet to sign off on the Withdrawal Agreement.
 The European Parliament will not give its consent until the ratification process in the UK has been completed.

 Withdrawal without an agreement (“no deal”)

 Although it is a clear priority for the German Government that the Agreement enter into force, in the light of the political uncertainties in the UK it cannot be ruled out that the UK will leave the EU without an agreement.
 The German Government is thus focusing on this case of an unregulated or disorderly Brexit.
-It is a priority for the German Government that the negative impact be cushioned as much as possible for those affected by Brexit during a transition period.
+It is a matter of great importance to the German Government that the negative impact be cushioned as much as possible for those affected by Brexit during a transition period.
 The German Government has been working on national preparations for this eventuality.
 A comprehensive set of regulations for the worst-case scenario has also been adopted at EU level.

 That is why it is particularly important that all members of the public and companies in Germany affected by Brexit keep themselves informed about what will happen.
 All of them should prepare thoroughly and in good time for the UK’s withdrawal from the EU.